drbenmorgan/Geant4Extensions/README.md

 ```

 ### Interactive Mode ###
-* execute `exampleB1` in the 'interactive mode' with visualization:
+Execute `exampleB1` in the 'interactive mode' with visualization:

 ```shell
 $ exampleB1
 ```

+This will start up a terminal or GUI session as selected at build
+time.
+From the resultant prompt, you can type in commands to control
-* type in the commands from `run1.mac` line by line:
+the application, e.g. those from `run1.mac`, line by line:

 ```
 Idle> /control/verbose 2
 Idle> /tracking/verbose 1